shipit/authplay/README.md

 `/` returns login form or session data post OAuth
 `/` also returns response for `/users` and `/user/repos/`

-`/graphql` returns json encoded data for custom queries
+`/graphql` returns json encoded data for custom queries, only to be accessed after GitHub auth flow on `/`

 ## To Run